Travel advice for England

 However, on the whole, English summers rarely get very hot and the winters don’t get very cold, and there’s not a great deal of regional variation, though in general, it’s wetter in the west than the east, and the south gets more hours of sunshine than the north.
 Differences between the regions are slightly more marked in winter, when the south tends to be appreciably milder and wetter than the north.
 Despite the general temperateness of the climate, extreme weather patterns are becoming more frequent and recent years have seen summer temperatures well into the 30s (over 90°F) and catastrophic winter and spring flooding in many parts of the country.

 The bottom line is that it’s impossible to say with any degree of certainty that the weather will be pleasant in any given month.
-May might be wet and grey one year and gloriously sunny the next, and the same goes for the autumnal months.
+May might be wet and gray one year and gloriously sunny the next, and the same goes for the autumnal months.
 November stands an equal chance of being crisp and clear or foggy and grim.
-Obviously, if you’re planning to camp or go to the beach, you’ll want to visit between June and September – a period when you shouldn’t go anywhere without booking your accommodation well in advance.
+Obviously, if you’re planning to camp or go to the beach, you’ll want to visit between June and September – a period when you shouldn’t go anywhere without reservation your accommodation well in advance.
 Elsewhere, if you’re balancing the likely fairness of the weather against the density of the crowds, the best time to visit would be between April and early June or in September or October.

 Most major towns and cities host public festivals, some dating back centuries, others more recent inventions, but everywhere there’s a general willingness both to revive the traditional and to experiment with the new – from medieval jousting through to the performing arts.
 The events calendar below picks out some of the best; for detailed local listings contact tourist offices.